 Goal of Lab 7:

 In this lab we are going to explore the acoustic correlates of the three main phonation types used across languages: modal voicing, creaky voicing, and breathy voicing.
+This lab deals with a large number of measurements, so I would encourage working together in pairs for this report!

 File name

-• Modal voicing: 0.640s (see Figure 8.1)
+• Modal voicing: 0.640s (see Figure 7.1)

 • Creaky voicing: 0.703s